Carmelo Anthony Trade Rumors: Could New York Knicks Really Deal Him To Cleveland Cavaliers For Kevin Love?

 Carmelo Anthony trade rumors again mention a deal between the New York Knicks and the Cleveland Cavaliers.
 In this latest deal, Anthony would be sent to the Cavaliers in exchange for All-Star power forward Kevin Love.
-It isn’t the first time a rumor of Anthony joining up with LeBron James has been mentioned during an NBA season and it likely won’t be the last time either.
+It isn’t the first time a rumor of Anthony joining up with LeBron James has been mentioned during an NBA season, and it likely won’t be the last time either.
 A report by basketball analyst Steve Kyler addresses whether this is the type of deal that would convince Anthony to waive the no-trade clause in his contract.

 So what does Kyler have to say about Anthony and a possible trade to Cleveland?
-He states that it isn’t a scenario that is very likely to take place during the NBA season.
+He states it isn’t a scenario that is very likely to take place during the NBA season.
 While he didn’t rule out the possibility of New York and Cleveland re-visiting this possibility following the 2017 NBA Playoffs, he doesn’t feel that it is something that Anthony is going to seriously consider in-season.
-The trade itself would work on paper, due to the salaries of Anthony and Love, but it might not make either team better on the court.
+The trade itself would work on paper due to the salaries of Anthony and Love, but it might not make either team better on the court.

 Anthony is one of the few players in the NBA who has a full no-trade clause built into his contract.
 This means he gets to decide whether the Knicks can trade him as well as what team he winds up playing for if he leaves New York.
 It’s a provision that teams only give out to top star players as a way to keep negotiations positive and show a commitment to keeping that player on the roster for a long time.
 It gives Anthony a lot of control as the February 23 NBA trade deadline approaches.